LET YOUR HEART GROW AND EXPAND YOUR THINKING

-As human beings, we were created to seek, we were created to hope, we were created to learn, and we were created to know.
-That means that we need to be people who are thinking not just with our heads, but with our hearts.
+As human beings we were created to seek FOR OURSELVES, we were created to hope FOR OURSELVES, we were created to learn FOR OURSELVES, and we were created to know FOR OURSELVES.
+That means that we need to be people who are thinking not just with our heads, but primarily with our hearts.
 Indeed, it really means people who are thinking with our whole being, and not just a small part of our lives.
 [The heart learns life, the head learns the lessons of life; but we need both.]
 Experience is vital; opinion is a luxury that we need to handle carefully.

-Of course we can – and we should and we must – learn from the work that others have done, but let us also do the work to establish our own thinking through our own research and our own experience, rather than just unthinkingly accepting what another source gives to us or what others impose upon us.
+Of course we can – and we should, and we must – learn from the work that others have done, but let us also do the work to establish our own thinking through our own research and our own experience, rather than just unthinkingly accepting what another source gives to us or what others impose upon us.

 PAPERS FOR THOUGHT AND DISCUSSION

 The papers featured here were written by me unless clearly stated otherwise in their titles.
-Since many of the papers that wrote were originally written many years ago, they are not necessarily indicative of the way I see things today!
-As explorers we grow in our understanding through continued exploration and reflection.
+Since many of the papers that I wrote were originally written many years ago, they are not necessarily indicative of the way I see things today!
+As explorers we continually grow in our understanding through continual exploration and reflection.

-Nor should you assume that my theology has not grown and matured since they were written.
+Nor should you assume that my theology has not grown and matured since all of these papers were written.
 They are presented as a discussion contribution in the form in which they were submitted and, in many cases, my thinking has moved on since these papers were written.

-Some papers also relate to some subjects that have been brought up by people who wanted to explore topics but did not really have the opportunity to do so at the time.
+Some papers also relate to subjects that have been brought up by people who wanted to explore topics but did not really have the opportunity to do so at the time.
 I have therefore begun that exploration here.
 Other papers are of general interest and provide an introduction to subjects.

 All the papers here are presented as discussion documents that first of all set out some kind of foundation for that discussion, and may then provide material to help a deeper exploration.
 To that end, they will often have a bibliography as part of them, and this will help the interested person to explore a topic that they may may not have yet explored, or to dig further into a subject that is important to them.